Advanced Methods in HCI

-*Note that the course schedule is based on Spring 2019, the dates and lectures will be updated shortly.*
+*Note that the course dates and lectures will be updated throughout the semester.*

 Instructor: Narges Mahyar